-Lets be honest most of us get our diaries in a tangle from time to time.
-However if you use a Virtual PA to help manage yours then this can be avoided.
-A VA will by nature be an organized soul or they wouldn’t be able to do the job so use their skills!
+Let’s be honest most of us get our diaries in a tangle from time to time.
+However, if you use a Virtual PA to help manage yours then this can be avoided.
+A VA will by nature be an organised soul or they wouldn’t be able to do the job so use their skills.

-Here are some thoughts about how I could help:
+Here are some thoughts about how we could help:

 This is probably the most obvious one but no less important for all that.
 An experienced assistant can make appointments for you, book them into your diary, confirm the meeting with your client/ partner/ sales prospect by email which helps make sure an important meeting doesn’t get forgotten at the other end either.

-If necessary I am happy to call to confirm a meeting 24 hours before it is due to take place.
+If necessary, we are happy to call to confirm a meeting 24 hours before it is due to take place.

 Be the point of contact for making appointments